Woman Arrested For Lying About Pregnancy And Giving Birth In Work Restroom

 Per the report, she left her newborn partially submerged in the toilet.
 After giving birth in the restroom, Osei — who was a care worker at a group home – phoned her manager to call 911.
 She, however, didn’t mention to the manager that she had given birth.
 When the police arrived, they found her in a pool of blood and they also found an umbilical cord at the scene, along with her baby in the toilet.

-The rescue team performed CPR on the baby – who was initially cold and responsive but has now recovered – and doctors suspected that he remained submerged in water for around 10 to 15 minutes.
+The rescue team performed CPR on the baby – who was initially cold and unresponsive but has now recovered – and doctors suspected that he remained submerged in water for around 10 to 15 minutes.
 Osei has pleaded guilty to felony child endangerment as she made no attempts to save the baby.

 Care worker denied she was pregnant then gave birth in work bathroom and left son submerged in toilet https://t.co/xYFluLws54